daboross/fern/README.md

 fern is still in development, and most features are experimental.
 The library is subject to change in non-backwards-compatible ways.

 This library can only be used while complying to the license terms in the `LICENSE` file.

+The more information, and examples on how to use fern, see [the fern docs](https://dabo.guru/rust/fern/).